The-Last-Cookie/stringcalc/README.md

 ## Planned features

-+ Function for fatorials --> n!
+- [x] Function for factorials --> n!
-+ Function for power --> base^exponent
+- [x] Function for power --> base^exponent
-+ Functionality for calculation of binary strings (maybe even float and hex, not sure yet)
+- [ ] Functionality for calculation of binary strings (maybe even float and hex, not sure yet)
-+ Performance improvements: I want to take another look at the implementation to see if I can optimize some things
+- [ ] Performance improvements: I want to take another look at the implementation to see if I can optimize some things

 # Licence